 "I'm so proud to have grown up in the great state of Texas and so proud to be here today to accept this unbelievable honor," he explained.
 "Texas is a big place filled with amazingly talented, smart people.
 How'd I end up here?"

-Aside from his own career achievements, Strait has worked hard to give back to the Lone Star State over the years.
-Most recently, he helped to organize the “Hand in Hand” Texas benefit concert and telethon last fall.
+Aside from his own career achievements, the King of Country has worked hard to give back to the Lone Star State over the years.
+The country singer helped to organize the "Hand in Hand" Texas benefit concert and telethon.
 The event, which also featured Miranda Lambert and Chris Stapleton, raised over $22 million towards Hurricane Harvey relief efforts.
 This was a substantial donation towards the recovery efforts given the horrific devastation of the hurricane.

-“Last year was a tough one for our great state,” Strait said.
-“We’re still continuing to recover and with the help of the many loyal, kindhearted Texans, we will get these communities back on their feet again.
-It’s never surprising, but always amazing how in times of need, how generous the American people can be.”
+"Last year was a tough one for our great state," Strait said back in 2018.
+"We're still continuing to recover and with the help of the many loyal, kindhearted Texans, we will get these communities back on their feet again.
+It's never surprising, but always amazing how in times of need, how generous the American people can be."

-Although Strait has snagged 60 No. 1 hits and broken records on the charts, the honor bestowed upon him from his own state was truly special.
+Although Strait has snagged over 60 number one hits and broken records on the charts throughout his celebrated career, the honor bestowed upon him from his home state was truly special.